Arrivals At Hong Kong's Airport Get 'Travel Warning' From Protesters

 The latest protests at Hong Kong International Airport follow weeks of often violent demonstrations that have challenged the city's government and its overseers in Beijing in a way not seen since the former British colony was handed back to China in 1997.

+"I don't think that leaking an American diplomat's private information, pictures, names of their children, I don't think that is a formal protest, that is what a thuggish regime would do," State Department spokeswoman Morgan Ortagus said.

-The protests began in June as a reaction to a proposed law that would allow some people accused of crimes in Hong Kong, which maintains its own legal system, to be sent to face justice in mainland China.
-Although the government backed down and suspended the extradition bill, activists have insisted it be killed.
+The photograph is likely to add fuel to China's narrative that the U.S. is behind the Hong Kong protests, which began in June as a reaction to a proposed law allowing people accused of certain crimes in Hong Kong — which maintains its own legal system — to be sent to face justice in mainland China.

+Although the Hong Kong government backed off the extradition bill, activists have insisted it be killed altogether.
 They have also added to their list of demands, reviving grievances from 2014 protests such as direct elections for Hong Kong's chief executive and Legislative Council.

 Hello Hong Kong!
 (Landed straight into the airport protest!♀) pic.twitter.com/k4vdcin9lT— zeynep tufekci (@zeynep) August 9, 2019